ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ### Maintainer status

 Many package deletion policies will not allow packages with more than one maintainer to be deleted.
 Allowing a single maintainer to delete the package could contradict the will of the other maintainers and there is not an uncomplicated way to get the consent of the maintainer team.
 Multiple maintainers also implies an increased investment in the project.
+Additionally a package manager could differentiate between a "maintainer" and an "owner" and only allow for the package owner to delete the package.

 ## Package manager structure and package deletion policies